jumaa0/ETL-Python/README.md

 - Clean and transformed datasets ready for analysis in structured folders.
 - Visualizations and analytical reports demonstrating the insights derived from the data.

-## Assignment Type
-This project is an individual assignment designed to demonstrate proficiency in handling complex data workflows using Python and various data processing libraries.

 ## How to Clone the Repository
 To clone this repository, run the following command: